dennisvang/pcv/README.md

-## About PCV
+## About pcv

-PCV creates a printable resume (CV) in HTML format, based on data stored in JSON.
+Pcv creates a printable resume (curriculum vitae) in HTML format, based on data stored in JSON.

-YAML would be easier to write, but we don't want the extra dependency required (e.g. PyYAML).

-Instead of using a Python package to handle PDF creation (e.g. ReportLab or PyQT), the HTML output includes a print style, so we can print to PDF using the browser.
+The basic idea is to use JSON to store all data related to you resume, then use a settings file to tailor the displayed data to a specific job-application.

+## History

+The original intention was to create just any kind of mini-framework, from scratch (except for the template language), in order to gain some insight into framework architecture in general.
+The specific choice to focus on resume creation was just convenient at the time.

-## Disclaimer
+## Status

-This project is intended for personal use, so it is not production-ready.
+The project is still in the early stages of development, so it is **not** production-ready.

 There are many similar projects out there that are much more complete.

 ## Dependencies

 Although we aim for a minimum number of external dependencies, we cannot do without `jinja2`.

+YAML would be easier to write than JSON, but we don't want the extra dependency required (e.g. PyYAML).

+Instead of using another external dependency to handle PDF creation (e.g. ReportLab or PyQT), the HTML output includes a print style, so we can print to PDF using the browser.

 ## Installation